ID529/lectures/day2/readme.md

   * Learnr Tutorial on Conditionals and Control Flow
   * 2:00-2:30 Lecture: Data Dictionaries and Documentation
   * 2:30-3:00 Activity: Q&A + Discussion
-  * 3:30-3:05 Break
+  * 3:00-3:05 Break
-  * 3:05-3:35 Lecture: Reading in data from diverse data sources
+  * 3:05-3:35 Lecture: Reading in data of various formats
   * 3:35-4:30 Lecture: Intro to ggplot2 (common types of figures, faceting, legends, patchwork, and saving figures)
-  * 4:30-5:00 Discussion: What are the ingredients to a ggplot?
+  * 4:30-4:50 Discussion: What are the ingredients to a ggplot?
 What makes an effective data visualization?
-  * 5:00-5:15 Demonstration of how to do the homework
+  * 4:50-5:10 Demonstration of how to do the homework
-  * 5:15-5:30 Time to work on homework, chat with classmates, peruse recommended reading, engage in self-affirmation
+  * 5:10-5:30 Time to work on homework, chat with classmates, peruse recommended reading, engage in self-affirmation

 Recommended reading: